 Negative reinforcement

-Negative reinforcement is the idea that a negative consequence can be avoided if an action is taken.
+Negative reinforcement is the concept that a negative consequence can be avoided by taking a particular action.
 A person’s behaviour is influenced by their wish to prevent something from happening.
-Examples would be using sunscreen to avoid sunburn or getting vaccinated to prevent illness.
+Examples include using sunscreen to avoid sunburn and getting vaccinated to protect against illness.

 Punishment